getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 3. `getGlobalScope().client`
 4. Else, return Noop client

-You can bind a client to a scope viaa `scope.setClient(client)`.
+You can bind a client to a scope via `scope.setClient(client)`.
 The client is inherited by forked scopes.

 When calling `Sentry.init()`, by default we will simply update the client on the global scope.
 This way, you can update the client even for existing scopes, if we have to delay calling `Sentry.init()`.
 When working with multiple clients, we would set the clients on the isolation scopes to make sure they are correctly picked up.